AndreansxTech/colorful-ascii-art-generator/README.md

 - Progress feedback during processing

 ### Export Options
-- Download ASCII art as PNG images
+- Download the created ASCII art as a PNG image
-- Customizable background colors for exports
+- Dark and light background for exports
-- High-quality image generation
+- High-quality image quality
 - Maintains formatting and spacing in exported files

 ## Technologies Used